RECORD WARMTH POSSIBLE MIDWEEK

 Your First Alert Weather Forecast:

-We’ve turned the page to a new month but our warm weather pattern is going to continue.
-Above average temperatures now appear that they’ll stick around into early next week.
-The warmest stretch will be from today through Thursday, where highs in the 70s are attainable away from Lake Michigan.
+Above average temperatures now appear that they’ll stick around into early next week, although we’ll begin to cool down by the weekend.
+The warmest stretch will continue through Thursday, where highs in the 70s are expected away from Lake Michigan.
 The record high in Green Bay for both Wednesday & Thursday (Nov.
-2nd & 3rd) is 72°.
+2nd & 3rd) is 72 degrees.
 That is in jeopardy, along with several other records across the region.

 Our weather pattern will change on Friday as a cold front moves into the area.
-This front will give us some much needed rain, some of which will continue Saturday and Saturday night.
-Early projections suggest that 1/2″ to over 1 1/2″ of rain could fall across northeast Wisconsin, with even higher totals to our north and west.
-Moisture is welcome due to the expanding dry conditions.
+After rain showers begin Friday, periods of rain are expected through Saturday night.
+Rain totals of 0.5-1.5″ are expected.
+Highs will be in the lower half of the 60s Friday and Saturday with 50s expected this weekend.

 By the way, daylight saving time ends this weekend...
 Don’t forget to allow your clocks to “fall back” one hour late Saturday night.
 It’s also a good time to check the batteries in your smoke and carbon monoxide detectors.